-That said, there’s a limit to how much and how often an organization can discount compensation for flexibility.
+Still, there’s a limit to how much and how often an organization can discount compensation for flexibility.
 Job candidates with in-demand skills and experience know they don’t have to compromise on compensation.
 In these cases, the organization can use flexibility as a dealmaker when competing with not-so-flexible opportunities.

 When security certification and clearance company Corsec Security needed to augment its workforce, it encountered a very tight talent market within the industry, both nationally and locally.
 They realized the “one-size-fits-all” approach to work arrangements just wasn’t going to cut it.

 But don’t be surprised if a shift toward flexible work options spurs either resentment or demand for the same benefits from on-site employees.
 In organizations that opt to offer flex work to everyone, a quick survey of existing workers will uncover the most appealing options, which you can then consider adding to your workforce plan.

 And while flexible options can provide a range of potential benefits, remember that your recruiting headaches will never disappear entirely.
-But they might lessen if you’re willing to make the initial investment to consider less traditional workplace options.
+Still, they might lessen if you’re willing to make the initial investment to consider less traditional workplace options.